pvcraven/arcade_book/source/chapters/14_classes/classes.rst

 In this case, ``Address`` is a class.
 It defines what an address looks like.
 The ``home_address`` variable points to an **object**.
 An object is an instance of a class.
 It is the actual address.
-As another example, "Human" is a class, while "Samantha" and "Pete" and instances of the class.
+As another example, "Human" is a class, while "Samantha" and "Pete" are instances of the class.

 You can set the object's attributes using the dot operator.
 First, use the variable that points to our object, immediately follow that with a period,